-Reason #1 is because the Sport Loop is lightweight and incredibly comfortable (many report not even feeling it moments after they put it on).
+Reason #1 is because the Sport Loop was designed to fit snugly and comfortably on small or big ankles (many reports not even feeling it moments after they put it on).

-Reason #2 is because of how easy it is to wash and prevent from smelling like sweat (which you gym folks might be happy to know).
+Reason #2 is because of how easy it is to wash and prevent from smelling like sweat (which you fitness folks might be happy to know).

-The innovative design of the Nylon Sport Loop is infinitely adjustable, so you can strap it snuggly around your ankle for increased accuracy (and comfort) in capturing your health data.
+Compared to other bands, the innovative design of the Nylon Sport Loop is infinitely adjustable, so you can strap it snuggly around your ankle for increased accuracy in capturing your health data.

-In addition, the material is breathable and soft.
-As a result, it doesn’t feel harsh against the skin around your ankle while still allowing for complete skin contact.
+The material is breathable and soft.
+As a result, it doesn’t feel harsh against your skin while allowing for complete contact on your ankle.